When to plant Arugula in Floyd County, KY

 Floyd County, Kentucky is in USDA Hardiness Zone 7a.
 The average last spring frost is April 21 and first fall frost is October 21.

-Floyd County County sits in USDA Zone 7a.
+Floyd County sits in USDA Zone 7a.
 Arugula grows reliably in zones 3a through 11b, so it's a good fit here.

-Can Arugula grow in Floyd County County's climate?
+Can Arugula grow in Floyd County's climate?

 Your Floyd County Garden Planner — Free